IBMa/AccProbe/CONTRIBUTING.md

   7. Pull Request (PR)

-  When you need feedback or help, or you think the branch is ready for merging, open a pull request (make sure you have first successfully built and tested your changes.
+  When you need feedback or help, or you think the branch is ready for merging, [open a pull request](https://help.github.com/articles/creating-a-pull-request/) (make sure you have first successfully built and tested your changes.

    _Note: if your PR does not merge cleanly, use ```git rebase master``` in your feature branch to update your pull request rather than using ```git merge master```_.

   8. Any code changes that affect documentation should be accompanied by corresponding changes (or additions) to the documentation.
 This will ensure that if the merged PR is reversed, all traces of the change will be reversed as well.

+Note: Many of these steps can be achieved simply through the use of the [GitHub Desktop for Windows](https://desktop.github.com/).

 After your Pull Request (PR) has been reviewed and signed off, a maintainer will merge it into the master branch.